 You will start separately to everyone else, at the transition area at Rochfort Road. - and you will finish at the same place.
 You can choose to run or walk.
 You must transport yourself to the start line.
-Details of start time and collection of transponders to be advised.

 A limit of 150 entrants for this category!